StjepanSD/activeadmin_nested_forms/README.md

+# IMPORTANT

+This gem is still under heavy development and testing.
+It is not recommended to use it until we relase a stable version.

 # ActiveAdminNestedForms

 This gem reorganizes nested resources and forms in [ActiveAdmin](https://activeadmin.info/) gem.
 It creates collapsible forms and shows dialogs on creation of new resources.